Practical solutions for common fieldwork challenges to make your offline data collection more productive and impactful

 3. Get smart about working offline.

 Unreliable Internet happens, but it doesn’t mean relying on pen and paper (remember, you want to save time and resources with a digital tool).
-Today, you can find offline survey platforms designed for data collection in areas with no Internet connectivity, letting you easily run offline surveys and data collection workflows.
+Today, you can find an offline data collection app designed for data collection in areas with no Internet connectivity, letting you easily run offline surveys and data collection workflows.

 A few best practices for using tools with these features: